 Make New Friends

 Making new friends is a fantastic way to boost memory.
-It gives you the chance to discover new hobbies and interests, to enjoy varied conversations around new subjects, and to share stories and memories.
+It gives you the chance to discover new hobbies and interests, enjoy varied conversations around new subjects, and share stories and memories.
 If your elderly parents are worried about making friends, try to encourage them to join groups, or to spend more time at places like the library in their local community.

 Get Outdoors